luigimagdamit/ubescript/README.md

 ---
 ubescript is a gradually typed, high level, compiled programming language.
 It focuses on maintaining a balance between readability and expressiveness.
 It currently compiles to a bytecode format and is run from a custom made virtual machine architecture.

-ubescript pulls inspiration from the simplicity of Go, while developing a strong typing system found in Rust.
+ubescript pulls inspiration from the simplicity of Go, while developing a strong typing system found in Rust, and stealing from the convienience of Python semantics

 ## Planned Features
 ---